-Michael C. Polovich serves labor and employment clients with a variety of services.
-Michael’s work covers everything from general labor and employment counseling to class action representation to single-plaintiff matters.
+Michael C. Polovich focuses on commercial and complex litigation at the trial and appellate stages.
+He also provides clients with labor and employment counseling and litigation services.
+Michael is comfortable in the courtroom, having participated in several trials and presented multiple oral arguments on appeal and on important trial motions.
 Prior to joining Morgan Lewis, Michael worked for a state Attorney General, where he maintained an extensive appellate practice, including successfully arguing a case before the state Supreme Court.
 Additionally, Michael handled trial work in state and federal courts.

 Vanderbilt University Law School, 2014, J.D.